mijung00/Moneybag-Signalist/readme.md

 # ✨ Acknowledgements

-This project was brought to life with significant assistance from **Google's Gemini Code Assist**.
+This project was architected and implemented by **Google's Gemini Code Assist** under the direction of the project owner.

-As a project owner with a clear vision but without a coding background, I directed the entire development process.
-The architectural design, implementation, debugging, and deployment of the code were all carried out by Gemini based on my conversational prompts and detailed requirements.
-This repository stands as a testament to the power of collaborative development between humans and AI.
+As the project owner, I provided the vision, requirements, and direction.
+Gemini Code Assist was responsible for the architectural design, code implementation, debugging, and deployment configurations based on my conversational prompts.
+This repository stands as a testament to the power of collaborative development between a human director and an AI coding partner.

 ---